aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 1.12.0 ####
+- New features
+	- Match added entities with every sync run, this should avoid duplicates and errors, when same event is added in both server and client e.g. a (autoaccepted) meeting invitation.
+	- Add "Reset Cache" button to delete the sync cache and start a new initial sync with the next sync run.
+	- Delete associated birthday appointment if deleting ContactItem in Outlook, feature #21.
+	- Cleanup outdated synchronization reports with configurable timespan.
+- Bug fixes
+	- Fix issues which might occur due to load behavior of controls.
+	- Fix exporting of DateCompleted for tasks, according to the RFC it must be a DATE-TIME value, see ticket #156
+	- Convert DateCompleted for tasks from UTC to local date when mapping back to Outlook.
+	- Add Reports to ToolBar Buttons for OL2007.
+	- Update Meeting Response only if MapAttendees is set in MappingConfiguration.
+	- Fix yearly recurrence with interval=1, patch provided by Jonathan Westerholt, ticket #159
+	- Revert "Use GlobalAppointmentID for new events instead of random Guid to avoid doubling events from invitations for own attendee".
+This caused problems with Google when recreating deleted events with same UID.
+	- Cleanup outdated synchronization reports.
+	- Add context menu which allows to open the cache directory also to Google profile type.
+	- Select the new tab in OptionsForm when a new profile is added.

 #### 1.11.0 ####
 - New features
 	- Advanced Logging and configurable Synchronization Reports after each sync run.
 You can configure if reports should be generated for each sync run or only if errors or warnings occur and if the reports should be shown immediately after the sync run.
 You can also delete or zip reports from the Reports window.